VitorFigm/FIGHT_ME/README.md

 # Fight_Game

-A fight game made only with pure javascript
+A fighting game made only with pure javascript

 ### [Click here to play](https://vitorfigm.github.io/Fight_Game/)